Is GitHub Safe?

 In April 2021, hackers used GitHub to hack into almost 100 crypto-mining apps and mine multiple cryptocurrencies.
 Bitcoin detailed how the hackers used GitHub Actions to automate the attacks and deploy malicious code.
 The incident impacted thousands of repositories.

 📕 Related Resource: Learn more about Enterprise Application Security.

 Why Do Hackers Target GitHub?

-Hackers target GitHub (and other popular Git hosting tools) for many reasons.
-But the biggest is the potential they see in hacking into repositories on GitHub and stealing (and potentially selling) intellectual property.
+Hackers target GitHub and other popular Git hosting tools for many reasons.
+But the biggest is the potential they see in hacking into repositories on GitHub and stealing intellectual property, which they can later replicate or sell.

 Hardworking developers from companies all over the world use GitHub for personal and business needs, often on an ad hoc basis.
 And developers in the heat of battle can often overlook security concerns.
 Hackers know this — and exploit it.

 Watch a Free Demo of Helix Core, a Secure Alternative